About2023-04-19T15:07:42-04:00

 Administrative Assistant

 Hannah appreciates the care it takes to keep up with best practice.
-Hannah is committed to providing that care through the provision of administrative assistance That care extends from the clinicians to those we serve.
-She is here to help cross the Ts and dot the Is.
+She is committed to providing that care through the provision of essential administrative assistance, allowing the clinical team to remain focused on providing top notch therapy to their clients.
+Hannah is here to help cross the Ts and dot the Is.

 Hannah grew up in the Catskills.
 She currently lives with her partner and their dog, Sgt.
 Peanut Butter.
 She loves dance, crafting, reading, and alone-together time with her fiancé.